 I have to wait for my insurance adjuster before I apply for disaster assistance.

 Not True.
-You do not have to wait for an agent or adjuster's inspection before applying for assistance or beginning repairs needed to make your house safe, sanitary and functional.
+You do not have to wait for an agent or adjuster's inspection before applying for assistance.
 However, if you have insurance, you should find out what your policy covers, and be sure to keep papers and receipts for any work.
 If you still have unmet disaster-related needs, you should call FEMA to apply.
 To avoid a duplication of benefits, you may need to provide additional insurance information.

 I already repaired my home.
-It is too late to apply.
+It is too late to register with FEMA.

 I got help from the American Red Cross, but I still need to apply to FEMA if I need assistance.

 True.
 FEMA coordinates a number of programs to help disaster victims.
 These programs are different from the emergency food, clothing and shelter initially provided by the American Red Cross, Salvation Army and other voluntary agencies.
-Registration with the Red Cross or other voluntary agency is not the same as applying with FEMA.
-For federal and state disaster assistance, you must apply by calling the special toll-free application number - 1-800-621-FEMA (3362) or TTY 1-800-462-7585 for those with speech or hearing impairment.
+Registration with the Red Cross or other voluntary agencies is not the same as applying with FEMA.

 I have to be poor to qualify for disaster assistance.